SuperOfficeDocs/superoffice-docs/release-notes/10.3/index.md

 ### SuperOffice CRM

+* 10.3.13 (10.12.2024):
+  * No new released features or functions for general availability

 * 10.3.12 (19.11.2024):
   * [User preferences - Search option (10.3.12)][49] in Core CRM
   * [Project and sale - Add members (10.3.12)][49] in Core CRM